mhamza-khalid/Tic-Tac-Toe-/README.md

 # Tic-Tac-Toe-

 A Tic Tac Toe Game made using vanilla JavaScript.
-Players can enter names and select own markers!
+I made use of factory functions and objects to control the logic of the game.

 Live Demo -->  https://mhamza-khalid.github.io/Tic-Tac-Toe-/